TopraksoyEarthmanTsuchimoto/LatinFontDesign/README.md

 # Manheart Earthman's calligraphic handwriting font

 This font is designed for high resolution displays and may not be suitable for low resolution applications or small screen devices.

-It looks better when set to bigger sizes, especially on desktop screens.
+Note: The font looks especially pretty when printed on paper.

 **IMPORTANT**: You must use this font with a program that supports kerning!
 Kerning is the fine adjustment of spacing between certain pairs of letters/characters.